VinayRana5674/MyProrammingWrok/ProblemStatements/README.md

 1:- PRODUCTS table. :- This table contains The Product details.<br/>

-As mentioned in the question 'sku' is the primary key, but 'sku'<br/>
-contains duplicate values.
-So I had to find out the composite primary<br/>
-key which can uniquely identify a row in database.
-So as i went through<br/>
-the data, i found that SKU + DESCRIPTION can be used as a composite<br/>
+As mentioned in the question 'sku' is the primary key, but 'sku' contains duplicate values.
+So I had to find out the composite primary key which can uniquely identify a row in database.
+So as i went through the data, i found that SKU + DESCRIPTION can be used as a composite primary key.<br/>
-primary key.<br/>

 COMPOSITE PRIMARY KEY :- SKU + DESCRIPTION<br/>

-So everytime we are dumping new CSV file, our database would get the<br/>
-record based on these 3 condition.<br/>
+So everytime we are dumping new CSV file, our database would get the record based on these 3 condition.<br/>

      1:-) UPDATE:- If there is a  record in our Input csv file, which contains the composite primary key "SKU and DESCRIPTION"  that is already present in our databse, We will simply update the old Record in